Is UI Design Stressful? What You Need To Know

 - Become proficient in using a design tool like Figma, Adobe XD, Sketch, or InVision.

 - Immerse yourself in design.
 Follow people on Behance or Dribbble and read plenty of articles.

 - Take a course on UI Design, read UI Design books, listen to podcasts, or watch YouTube videos.

 - Create a UI Design portfolio - build your portfolio from scratch or use Behance or Dribbble to host your work.

 - Apply for UI Design jobs that are of interest to you or consider freelance UI Design

-For more UI Design resources, check out my Toolkit page.
+For more UI Design resources, check out my Recommendations page.

 You’ve reached the end of the article.
 Let’s summarized what was covered before we finish: